-XVI.
-At any time during a fiscal year, the county superintendent may review or audit the expenditures and internal controls of any school district or charter school in his or her county if he or she has reason to believe that fraud, misappropriation of funds,

-- If the county superintendent determines that there is evidence that fraud or misappropriation of funds has occurred, the county superintendent shall notify the governing board of the school district, the state controller, the SPI, and the local district attorney [E.C.
+- I. At any time during a fiscal year, the county superintendent of schools may review or audit the expenditures and internal controls of any school district or charter school in the county if the county superintendent has reason to believe that fraud, misappropriation of funds, or other illegal fiscal practices have occurred that merit examination.
+The county superintendent shall report the findings and recommendations to the school district's or charter school's governing board at a regularly scheduled board meeting within 45 days of completing the review, audit, or examination [E.C.
+1241.5(b) and (c)]. - If the county superintendent determines that there is evidence that fraud or misappropriation of funds has occurred, the county superintendent shall notify the governing board of the school district, the state controller, the SPI, and the local district attorney [E.C.
 42638(b)]. - The governing board of the district or charter school shall, no later than 15 calendar days after receipt of the report, notify the county superintendent of its proposed actions.
-Upon review of the board's report, the county superintendent may disapprove an order for payment of funds, consistent with Education Code section 42638 [E.C.
+Upon review of the board's report, the county superintendent may disapprove an order for payment of funds, consistent with Education Code Section 42638 [E.C.
 1241.5(b)].